BugSplat-Git/bugsplat-ng/README.md

-BugSplat.key: string; // A unique identifier for your application BugSplat.user: string; // The name or id of your user BugSplat.files: Array<file>; // A list of files to be uploaded at post time BugSplat.getObservable(): Observable<BugSplatPostEvent>; // Observable that emits results of BugSplat crash post events in your components. async BugSplat.post(error): Promise<void>; // Post an Error object to BugSplat manually from within a try/catch
+BugSplat.key: string; // A unique identifier for your application BugSplat.user: string; // The name or id of your user BugSplat.files: Array<file>; // A list of files to be uploaded at post time BugSplat.getObservable(): Observable<BugSplatPostEvent>; // Observable that emits BugSplat crash post events results in your components. async BugSplat.post(error): Promise<void>; // Post an Error object to BugSplat manually from within a try/catch
 ```